ManiacalLabs/BiblioPixel/doc/tutorial/Palettes.rst

 Fields in a Palette
 ====================================

-You can experiment with these Fields and not break anything.
+There are quite a few Fields below.
+They're all optional but you can experiment with them and not break anything, and you can get interesting results that way.

-You can also attach them to a Control (described later in this Tutorial) and change them in real-time from an external source.
+You can also attach Palette Fields to a Control (described later in this Tutorial) and change the values in real-time from an external source for more excitement.

 ``colors`` (default ``[Black]``)
   A list of colors, or a string of color names separated with commas.
-  Colors can be string names, hex strings like #FFFFFF or 0xE8E0E8, or triplets of integers like [255, 0, 255].
-It can also be a name of a Built-in or User Palette, in which case its Fields are copied and then possibly overwritten by Fields in this Palette.
+  Each color can be a string name, a hex string like #FFFFFF or 0xE8E0E8, or a triplet of integers like [255, 0, 255].  ``colors`` can also be the name of a Built-in or User Palette, in which case its Fields are copied and then possibly overwritten by Fields in this Palette.

 ``continuous`` (default ``False``)
   If ``True``, interpolate linearly between colors; otherwise